hMatoba/Piexif/README.rst

 |Build Status| |Windows Build| |Coverage Status| |docs|

-This is a renamed project from Pyxif.
 To simplify exif manipulations with python.
 Writing, reading, and more...
 Piexif is pure python.
 To everywhere with Python.

 Document: http://piexif.readthedocs.org/en/latest/